dreamportdev/Osdev-Notes/04_Userspace/02_Switching_Modes.md

 And voila!
 We're running user code with a user stack.
 In practice this should be done as part of a task-switch, usually as part of the assembly stub used for returning from an interrupt (hence using `iret`).

+Note the use of the `naked` and `noreturn` attributes.
+These are hints for the compiler that it can use certain behaviours.
+Not *necessary* here, but nice to have.

 ## Getting Back to Supervisor Mode
 This is trickier!
 Since you dont want user programs to just execute kernel code, there are only certain ways for supervisor code to run.
 The first is to already be in supervisor mode, like when the bootloader gives control of the machine to the kernel.
 The second is to use a system call, which is a user mode program asking the kernel to do something for it.
 This is often done via interrupt, but there are specialized instructions for it too.
 We have a dedicated chapter on system calls.